Disabling SSH Multifactor Authorization Alerts

 1. From the ZMC dashboard, go to CONTROL POLICIES | POLICIES | ADD NEW POLICY

 2. On the New Policy screen enter a name and description for the policy.
 Since policy creation does NOT require any rules, you may click CREATE without selecting a rule.
-New Policy with Name 2.0.1
+Step_2_Create

-For a policy to be put into effect it must be combined with a Configuration Profile.
+For a policy to be implemented it must be combined with a Configuration Profile.
 The next section will take you through this process.

 Creating a New Configuration Profile